renusreeja/II-I-LABS/C++ Lab/Experiment 11/readme.md

 ### Step by Step Procedure of experiment
 Step 1 - Include the required header files (iostream.h).

-Step 2 - Create a base class (Grand_parent) with the following class members as public members. 'a' as data member and 'display1()' as member function.
+Step 2 - Create a base class (Grand_parent) with the following class members as public members. 'a1' as data member and 'display1()' as member function.

-Step 3 - Initialise the value of 'a' by using default constructor and implement display1() function.
+Step 3 - Initialise the value of 'a1' by using default constructor and implement display1() function.

-Step 4 - Create a class (parent) derived from Grand_parent with the following class members as public members. 'b' as data member and 'display2()' as member function.
+Step 4 - Create a class (parent) derived from Grand_parent with the following class members as public members. 'a2' as data member and 'display2()' as member function.

-Step 5 - Initialise the value of 'b' by using default constructor and implement display2() function.
+Step 5 - Initialise the value of 'a2' by using default constructor and implement display2() function.

-Step 6 - Create a class (child) derived from parent with the following class members as public members. 'c' as data member and 'display3()' as member function.
+Step 6 - Create a class (child) derived from parent with the following class members as public members. 'a3' as data member and 'display3()' as member function.

 Step 7 - Declare the child class object 'obj' and call the functions display1(),display2(),display3().